delving/schemaleon/docs/schemas.md

 * **instance**

-	An *instance* field is one that contains the information needed to refer to an instance of another document, typically a */shared/* document within OSCR itself.
+	An *instance* field is one that contains the information needed to refer to an instance of another document, typically a */shared/* document within Schemaleon itself.
 An instance field can allow choices from a single schema or from multiple.

 		<Photographer>{ "instance": "Person" }</Photographer>
 		<Entity>{ "instance": [ "Location", "Person", "Organization" }</Entity>

 	When an instance is chosen the *header* portion of the target document will be inserted as content of the XML tag.
-Other options are also possible for the content, and currently there is one more option to facilitate migration of data from other systems to OSCR.
+Other options are also possible for the content, and currently there is one more option to facilitate migration of data from other systems to Schemaleon.

 	**Header**